neomatrix369/SalarySlipKata/README.md

   Note: the tables used for calculating the National Insurance contributions and Taxes are for the current year (April 2016/17).
   Also note that when the Gross Salary exceeds £100,000, personal allows rules do not apply.
 Instead personal allowance decreases by a £1 for every £2 earned over £100,000.
 And this adjusted excess is taxed at the Higher rate tax.
-  See table for further information on breakdown.
+  See [Examples: National Insurance contributions and Tax calculations](#examples-national-insurance-contributions-and-tax-calculations) for further information on the breakdown.

 ### Scenario: print a salary slip with employee details for an employee